varda/varda2_preprocessing/README.md

   - `gvcf2coverage < {input} > {output}`
 - cov_cthreepo:
   - `cthreepo --mapfile h37 --infile {input} --id_from uc --outfile {output} --id_to rs`

+The second step is only required if there are no proper refseq id's used, i.e. only `chr1` or even `1` instead of `NC_000001.10`.

 This outputs the following tab separated format: